-Ahmedabad University has launched a Summer Internship Programme to bring highly qualified and motivated students from diverse backgrounds to work on research projects over the summer with the faculty of the University.
+Ahmedabad University has launched a Summer Internship Programme to bring highly qualified and motivated students from other Universities and institutions to work on research projects over the summer with the faculty of the University.

 Eligibility